Freedom to roam: Norway

 Everyone in Norway enjoys the right of access to, and passage through, uncultivated land in the countryside.
 The right is an old consuetudinary law called the allemannsrett (lit. the everyman's right), that was codified in 1957 with the implementation of the Outdoor Recreation Act.
 It is based on respect for the countryside, and all visitors are expected to show consideration for farmers and landowners, other users and the environment.
 In Norway the terms utmark and innmark divide areas where the right to roam is valid (utmark, literally something like "land outside [the boundaries]"/"[Out Field]") and where it is invalid or restricted (innmark, "land inside [the boundaries]"/"[In Field]").
 The law specifies innmark thoroughly, and all areas not covered by this definition are defined as utmark, generally speaking uninhabited and uncultivated areas.
-Cultivated land may only be crossed when frozen and covered in snow.
+Cultivated land may only be crossed when frozen or covered in snow.

 There are some basic rules that must be followed when camping in Norway: